HouseTrip/housetrip.github.com/_posts/2014-01-28-efficient-cross-processing-locking-in-ruby.md

 post we presented a way to achieve a mutex that can be shared across processes and can guarantee that a certain block of code can run exclusively.

-Also another of the side effect of staying away from database locks is you can considerably minimize database contention especially if it's being hammered by writes and reads every single second.
+Also another side effect of staying away from database locks is you can considerably minimize database contention especially if it's being hammered by writes and reads every second.

 You can get our gem through [rubygems](https://rubygems.org/gems/remote_lock) by putting the following on your Gemfile: